CEED/libCEED/examples/fluids/index.rst

 Compressible Navier-Stokes mini-app
 ========================================

-This example is located in the subdirectory :file:`examples/navier-stokes`.
-It solves the time-dependent Navier-Stokes equations of compressible gas dynamics in a static Eulerian three-dimensional frame using unstructured high-order finite element/spectral element spatial discretizations and explicit high-order time-stepping (available in PETSc).
+This example is located in the subdirectory :file:`examples/fluids`.
+It solves the time-dependent Navier-Stokes equations of compressible gas dynamics in a static Eulerian three-dimensional frame using unstructured high-order finite/spectral element spatial discretizations and explicit high-order time-stepping (available in PETSc).
 Moreover, the Navier-Stokes example has been developed using PETSc, so that the pointwise physics (defined at quadrature points) is separated from the parallelization